 With more than the emergency kits you need for a hike, this kit is a complete accessory.
 HART Outdoor first aid kit comes with Adhesive bandages including 2 butterfly closures, two 3 x 3/4 in. strips, two 3 x 1 in. strips, 2 fingertip bandages, 2 knuckle bandages, medical tape, safety pins, cotton swabs, tweezers and hemostats, alcohol swabs, povidone-iodine, cotton iodophor, non-woven positioning tape, and more.

-Also, the bag is resistant to dirt, sweat, and water while cushioning and protecting minor wounds.
-It is made of Polyester/PEVA.
-And with a compact and portable design, this model measures only 5.5 x 4.5 x 1 in. and comes with instructions to allow everyone great ease of use.
+With a compact and portable design, this first aid package measures only 5.5 x 4.5 x 1 in. and comes with instructions to allow everyone great ease of use.
+The bag is designed to resist dirt, sweat, and water, and provide a protective cushion for minor wounds.

 Pros